How to Recover Deleted Table Records in SQL Server?

-Summary: This blog explains how to recover deleted table records in SQL Server.
-It demonstrates an example to retrieve deleted records from a SQL table using a Log Sequence Number (LSN).
-It also explores Stellar Repair for MS SQL software to recover deleted records quickly without any data loss.
+Summary: If you’ve accidentally deleted the records from a table, then read this blog to know the ways to recover the deleted table records in SQL Server.
+It mentions the stepwise process to recover deleted records from SQL table using the Log Sequence Number (LSN).
+It also mention a SQL database recovery software that can quickly and easily recover deleted records from the database file.

 Methods to Recover Deleted Table Records in SQL Server

-Method 1 ?
-Using Log Sequence Number (LSN)
+Method 1 – Use Log Sequence Number (LSN)

-Let?s take an example to understand how you can use the log sequence number method to recover deleted table records.
-In this example ? we?ll create a database and a table, insert rows into the table, delete some rows, get information about deleted data, and recover the data.
+To understand how to use the LSN to recover deleted table records, we’ll create a test database and a table, insert rows into the table, delete some rows using the DELETE operation, get information about the deleted data, and then recover the data using LSN.

 Step 1: Create a Database

-Execute the following query to create a database named ?RecoverDeletedRecords? and a table named ?Employee?:
+By executing the following query, we will create a database named ‘RecoverDeletedRecords’ and a table named ‘Employee’ with three columns:

 USE [master];